-This project examines the Non-Medical Helper (NMH) support provided to deaf and hearing-impaired (HI) students, funded by Student Finance England, studying full-time at universities in the U.K. during the period September 2017 to December 2019.
+This project examines the Non-Medical Helper (NMH) support provided to deaf and hard of hearing (HoH) students, funded by Student Finance England, studying full-time at universities in the U.K. during the period September 2017 to December 2019.

-The main objective of this study is to examine the interpreting and note-taking support provided in the higher education (HE) classroom to enable deaf and hearing-impaired students using British Sign Language to access the curriculum in light of the changes to Disabled Student Allowances (DSA) funding in April 2016.
+The main objective of this study is to examine the interpreting and note-taking support provided in the higher education (HE) classroom to enable deaf and hard of hearing students using British Sign Language to access the curriculum in light of the changes to Disabled Student Allowances (DSA) funding in April 2016.

 - Who is providing interpreting support in the university classroom?

-- Is the NMH support provided meeting the communication needs of deaf and HI students?
+- Is the NMH support provided meeting the communication needs of deaf and HoH students?

 - Is the DSA-QAG framework workable for all stakeholders?

 This page will be updated shortly with further information about the project and information for participants.

 Interpreting for deaf students in HE.
 Watch Your Language 2018.
 City Lit, London 12/04/18

 Improving accesss provision for deaf studens in HE.
 What more can be done?
 Westminster Briefing, London 15/11/17